IIT-EnergySystemModels/openTEPES/doc/md/QA.md

   > Set the initial period where the line can be in operation beyond the year of study in `oT_Data_Network`

-- All the **empty cells** of the CSV files are substituted internally by openTEPES with 0.0
+- All the **empty cells** of the CSV files are replaced internally by openTEPES with 0.0

-  > Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be substituted internally by openTEPES with 0.0.
-If the cell is left empty, openTEPES will consider the **rated capacity** of the solar PV unit defined in `oT_Data_Generation` as the generation at night.
+  > Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be replaced internally by
+  > openTEPES with 0.0.
+If the cell is left empty, openTEPES will consider the **rated capacity** of the solar PV unit defined in `oT_Data_Generation` as the
+  > generation at night.

 - There is no need to include the column for a certain resource (generator) within an input data file if there is no data to be defined for this resource within that file.
-Empty columns don't need to be included in some input data CSV files, including `oT_Data_VariableMaxGeneration`, `oT_Data_VariableMinGeneration`, `oT_Data_VariableMaxConsumption`, `oT_Data_VariableMinConsumption`, etc., but at least an empty column with the name of the resource must be included in the file header
+Empty columns do not need to be included in some input data CSV files, including `oT_Data_VariableMaxGeneration`, `oT_Data_VariableMinGeneration`, `oT_Data_VariableMaxConsumption`, `oT_Data_VariableMinConsumption`, etc., but at least an empty column with the name of the resource must be included in the file header

 On analyzing **output results**:

-- Make sure the problem-solving process has been successfully completed, reaching optimality (console log and solver log file provide information on this).
+- Make sure the problem-solving process has been successfully completed, reaching optimality (the console log and the solver log file provide information on this).

 - If the problem-solving process has not produced an optimal solution, check if the system conditions defined within the input data files are too tight, i.e., the system may not have been provided with large enough flexibility for the model to find the optimal problem solution.
 If this may be the case, some problem constraints could/should be relaxed to allow the model to compute an optimal solution.

 - Check the level of the overall system variables in the output **energy balance files** (e.g., `oT_Result_BalanceEnergyPerArea`, `oT_Result_BalanceEnergyPerTech`) to assess whether they seem to make sense.
 Focus first on certain specific variables, including the ones that follow:

   > Non-served energy amount
   >